jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-It is not wisdom but Authority that makes a law.
+There is no need for temples, no need for complicated philosophies.
+My brain and my heart are my temples; my philosophy is kindness.
-- Thomas Hobbes
+- Dalai Lama

-Updated on: [5/26/2023]
+Updated on: [5/27/2023]
 <!-- #quoteEnd -->
 </pre>